 Virat Kohli is the kind of guy who is aware of his casanova good looks.
-And like all such dandies he knows what sort of stance to give in front of the camera.
-But when i went to shoot him for a magazine, I did not want the standard Kohli photographs – him fixing the lens with his piercing big eyes.
+And like all dandies, he knows the sort of stance to give in front of the camera.
+But when I went to photograph him for a magazine, I did not want the standard Kohli photographs – him fixing the lens with his piercing big eyes.
 Virat has a growing reputation of being brash and rude.
 But he seems to revel in it.
-Especially as this young bad boy image goes down pretty well with his legions of female fans and advertisers.
+Especially, as this bad boy image goes down pretty well with his legions of female fans and advertisers.

 I wanted a mellow Virat.
-The kind of Virat you don’t see on television.
-He may be the fastest Indian Cricketer to reach 1000 ODI runs and after his debut in the ICC World Cup, where he scored a ton against Bangladesh, many hailed him as the future of Indian Cricket.
-However at heart Virat is your average 22 year old.
-So i decided to shoot him at his home where i could get the real Kohli rather than the usual Kohli insouciance of the studio.
+The sort of Virat you don’t see on the cricket field and TV commercials.
+His brilliance with the bat has cricket commentators decreeing him to be the potential heir to Tendulkar.
+But at heart, Virat is your average 22 year old.
+So I decided to meet him in his house, where I could get the real Kohli, rather than the usual Kohli insouciance of the studio.

-When Virat Kohli came into his drawing room I just told him to be himself which I realized was difficult for a man who is used to stylized shots where one is goaded to bring out “attitude” for the camera.
-We had been waiting for Kohli for 15-minutes to emerge from his room.
-I saw his perfectly gelled hair and scrubbed face.
-He had done a thorough job.
-For some minutes we just looked at each other but soon his beagle came in and broke the ice.
-Virat picked up the gregarious dog and I got the shots I wanted.
+I told Kohli to be himself which I realized was difficult for a man who is used to being told to bring out the ‘attitude’ for the camera.
+He tried but it seemed stilted.
+We tried some more but it was clearly not working.
+And then his beagle came scampering in and broke the ice.
+Virat picked up the the little thing and I got the shots I wanted.

 Virat’s mother was the sweet Punjabi host, urging us with tea and biscuits.
 I asked Kohli if he could pose with his mother as she worked in the kitchen.
 To the surprise of my colleague he agreed.